grantcopley/ApparelSorter.js/README.md

 var index = sorter.index("XS"); // returns a number
 ```

 ### Installation
 Using npm is the preferred and easiest way to install.
 ```
 npm install apparel-sorter
 ```

+### Contributing
+Help us make ApparelSorter.js better!
+Feel free to submit a pull request or to submit issues if you find ApparelSorter isn't getting things done for you.

 ### Testing
 This project uses Mocha to run the tests included with the project.